aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 3. In the top right, next to where you just changed the region, select your user and then choose **Manage QuickSight** from the drop down.

 4. On the left-hand panel, select **Security & permissions**.
 You need to allow QuickSight access to certain AWS services.
 Click **Add or remove** to edit the services QuickSight has permissions to access.
-Make sure both S3 and Athena are enabled.
-It is important to **uncheck** and then **recheck** the box for S3 to ensure your newly created bucket is included.
+Make sure to **uncheck** and then **recheck** the box for Athena, which will then prompt you to allow permissions for S3.
+Make sure the box for your S3 bucket is checked.

-**IMPORTANT:** Also make sure to enable **Write permission for Athena workgroup** by checking the box next to your S3 bucket.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/22.png" /></p>